yan4ik/paper_notes/online_controlled_experiments_at_large_scale.md

 ### Beware of Twyman's Law and Stories in the Wild

 Twyman wrote that "Any figure that looks interesting or different is usually wrong."
-Most amazing results turn out to be false when reviewed carefully, so they need to be replicated with high statisticak power and deeply analyzed before we believe them.
+Most amazing results turn out to be false when reviewed carefully, so they need to be replicated with high statistical power and deeply analyzed before we believe them.

 ### Innovation vs. Incrementalism